spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 I'm biased here since I wrote genny.
 I still think that this is objectively the best way to use generators in node.
-Just replace the callback with a placeholder function `resume`, then yield that.
+Just replace the callback with a placeholder generator-resuming function, then yield that.
 Comes back to you with the value.

 Kudos to [jmar777](//github.com/jmar777) for realizing that you don't need to actually yield anything and can resume the generator using the placeholder